munificent/game-programming-patterns/book/event-queue.markdown

 Now, I know what you're thinking.
 If we remove items from the beginning of the array, don't we have to shift all of the remaining items over?
 Isn't that slow?

-This is why they made us learn about linked lists: you can remove nodes from them without having to shift things around.
+This is why they made us learn linked lists: you can remove nodes from them without having to shift things around.
 Well, it turns out you can implement a queue without any shifting in an array too.
 I'll walk you through it, but first let's get precise on some terms.

 * The **head** of the queue is where requests are *read* from.
 The head is the oldest pending request.